Hurricanes and Heat Transfer

 This lab requires a fair amount of pre-class setup.
 You will need to put together the different exercises at different stations.
 There are 6 stations in the lab so you will need to divide your class into 6 teams.
 (Ideally of 3-5 students each, but class size may not allow it.)
 The teams will move from station to station, completing the exercises cooperatively as they go.

-There are printable Station Cards (Acrobat (PDF) 78kB Jan16 08) of materials and instructions that you can place at each station to help lead students through the exercises.
-The directions are also on the activity sheet (Acrobat (PDF) 84kB Jan16 08) that you will hand out at the beginning of the lab.
-There is also aword processing format (Microsoft Word 2007 (.docx) 57kB Aug7 18).)
+There are printable Station Cards (Acrobat (PDF) PRIVATE FILE 526kB Jun22 22) of materials and instructions that you can place at each station to help lead students through the exercises.
+The directions are also on the

 Station 1: Adiabatic ExpansionBased on an activity by Dorothy Merritts of Franklin and Marshall College.